Effective Skincare Solutions for Clogged Pores and T-Zone Acne

 2. Niacinamide:

-- Niacinamide is great for regulating oil production and minimizing the appearance of pores.
-It also has anti-inflammatory properties that can help reduce the bumps.
+- Niacinamide regulates oil production, minimizes pores, and has anti-inflammatory properties that reduce bumps.

 - Recommendation: The Ordinary Niacinamide 10% + Zinc 1% or La Roche-Posay Effaclar Serum.